-In general, figure on at a bare minimum, you’ll need an Internet speed of 5 megabits per second coming to your streaming device.
-Keep in mind, that the more devices are on your home network, the smaller a piece of the pie is available for your streaming device.
+In general, at a bare minimum, you’ll need an internet speed of 5 megabits per second coming to your streaming device.
+Keep in mind that the more devices on your home network, the smaller a piece of the pie is available for your streaming device.

 My article, Does Streaming Use Data will have more details and examples.